BPLIM/ReplicationApp/Server/UserGuide.md

 <p style="text-align:center;"><img src="https://user-images.githubusercontent.com/51088103/223689789-88073f3e-6909-40ff-a2cd-17e52adf9dad.PNG"  width="60%" height="30%"></p>

 Finally, we can select directories for tools.
 By tools we mean programs, modules or packages used by the researcher in the replication.
-The application creates a configuration file that will point to these directories in order to enable the researcher to access them.
+The application creates a configuration file that will point to these directories in order to have the tools available in the runtime environment.
 The user may select one or more directories.
 Two cases are possible: if the directory specified is under the main path selected in the first field, the entire directory is copied to the replication area, although its size cannot exceed 10MB; otherwise, the configuration file will simply point to that path, not copying its contents to the replication area.
 In the example at hand, only the latter applies, since the ado-files needed are all placed outside the base replication path:

 <p style="text-align:center;"><img src="https://user-images.githubusercontent.com/51088103/223708507-2b2bfbc9-ad0d-42da-8639-796d227e80d6.PNG"  width="60%" height="30%"></p>

 <p style="text-align:center;"><img src="https://user-images.githubusercontent.com/51088103/223708516-a37af1e4-f25b-48e2-90c5-120111476713.PNG"  width="60%" height="30%"></p>

-With every field filled, we click the **Run** button to run the replication.
+With every field correctly filled, we click the **Run** button to run the replication.
 If there are no errors and warnings, the replication should start immediately.
-However, If any warning is found, the application will prompt a dialog box asking the user if he or she wishes to proceed with the replication.
+However, If any warning is found, the application will prompt a dialog box asking the user if he/she wishes to proceed with the replication.
 For example, if we did not specify a definition file, we would get a warning:

 <p style="text-align:center;"><img src="https://user-images.githubusercontent.com/51088103/223708519-907b5a8e-d13f-428c-b36b-6477024bf743.PNG"  width="60%" height="30%"></p>